lm2343635/Grouper-Server/README.md

    - header:
       - key(String): access key of group member
    - param:
+      - receiver(String): userId of the receiver, it's "*" if send to all
       - shares(JSON String, Map\<String, String>): messageId-share Map, it is a JSON String like such format
 ```json
 {